Net zero: aviation and shipping

 At present ferries, of both the tourist-carrying and Roll-On Roll-Off (RORO) car-carrying variety, are at the forefront of maritime electrification.
-The Indian state of Kerala hosts Asia’s first solar-electric ferry; the 'Aditya' has been in commercial operation for 18 months now, the first of 10 such vessels, driven as much by concerns over air pollution as climate change.
+The Indian state of Kerala hosts Asia’s first solar-electric ferry - the 'Aditya' - which has been in commercial operation since 2017 and is the first of 10 such vessels.
+Its introduction was driven as much by concerns over air pollution as climate change.

 The world’s first commercial car-carrying ferry powered solely by renewable hydrogen is being built in Scotland, for delivery in 2020 and use in the Orkneys.
 (The UK has been an early supporter of maritime hydrogen: a smaller scale zero-emission hydrogen vessel journeyed around the Isle of Wight in 2016.)

 Turning to larger vessels, a Chinese company lays claim to have built the world’s first battery electric cargo ship (ironically, to carry coal), while the first battery electric and autonomous container ship, the YARA Birkeland, is being built in Norway.

 Reducing emissions by cutting fuel consumption can save a shipping company millions of dollars a year.
 For this reason, Maersk, the world’s largest shipping company, fitted its first wind-propulsion Flettner rotors to two of its tankers this year, with plans to expand across the fleet if the trials are successful.